mrlongzhang/LongDialog/README.md

 ## Results

-We could never reproduce the orginal DeepQA's dialog samples as we only trained the system with Cornell's dataset.
+We could never reproduce the orginal DeepQA's dialog samples as we only trained the system with only Cornell's dataset.
 Theirs were amazing, ours sucks.
+However, it can be seen that the discrepency is mainly contributed by the dataset.

+Q: hi
+A: hi, mrs. robinson.

-    Q: Hi
+Q: how are you?
-    A: Hi.
+A: I am fine.

-    Q: What is your name ?
+Q: what is your name?
-    A: Laura.

-    Q: What does that mean ?
-    A: I dunno.
+A: I am working on.

-    Q: How old are you ?
+Q: How old are you?
-    A: thirty-five.

-    Q: Will Google hire me ?
-    A: No.

-    Q: Tell me the alphabet
-    A: Fuck you.

-    Q: That's not nice
-    A: Yeah.

-    Q: My name is David.
-What is my name ?
-    A: Debbie.

-    Q: My name is John.
-What is my name ?
-    A: Carl Smith.

-    Q: How many legs does a cat have ?
-    A: Four.

-    Q: How many legs does a spider have ?
-    A: Four.

-    Q: Do you prefer football or soccer ?
-    A: Whiskey.
+A: I am fine.

 ## Pretrained model

-You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23OXRFTkNqN0JGUU0/view?usp=sharing), trained of the default corpus.
-To use it:

-1. Extract the zip file inside `LongDialog/save/`
-2. Copy the preprocessed dataset from `save/model-pretrainedv2/dataset-cornell-old-lenght10-filter0-vocabSize0.pkl` to `data/samples/`.
-3. Run `./main.py --modelTag pretrainedv2 --test interactive`.

-Thanks to Nicholas C., [here](https://drive.google.com/drive/folders/0Bw-phsNSkq23c29ZQ2N6X3lyc1U?usp=sharing) ([original](https://mcastedu-my.sharepoint.com/personal/nicholas_cutajar_a100636_mcast_edu_mt/_layouts/15/guestaccess.aspx?folderid=077576c4cf9854642a968f67909380f45&authkey=AVt2JWMPkf2R_mWBpI1eAUY)) are some additional pre-trained models (compatible with TF 1.2) for diverse datasets.
-The folder also contains the pre-processed dataset for Cornell, OpenSubtitles, Ubuntu and Scotus (to move inside `data/samples/`).
-Those are required is you don't want to process the datasets yourself.

-If you have a high-end GPU, don't hesitate to play with the hyper-parameters/corpus to train a better model.
-From my experiments, it seems that the learning rate and dropout rate have the most impact on the results.
-Also if you want to share your models, don't hesitate to contact me and I'll add it here.
+Currently, there is no pre-trained model yet.
+Soon it will be here.

 ## Future works